koczkatamas/blog/_posts/2015-10-14-asis-2015-finals-exchange.md

 * I had to bruteforce a little as the input1's last digits were not correct, so I tried to add 0..255 to input1 before joining the strings and doing this until I found "ASIS{"

+The plaintext was:
+{% highlight text %}
-The plaintext was: "Woow! you are good at math!
-So the flag is ASIS{93b838ecffa1b11c2f5bcf77c2596494}, good luck :-(ÿÿÿÿÿÿÿÿÿÿÿÿÿÿÿÿÿÿÿÿÿÿÿÿÿÿÿÿÿÿÿY"
+Woow! you are good at math!
+So the flag is ASIS{93b838ecffa1b11c2f5bcf77c2596494}, good luck :-(ÿÿÿÿÿÿÿÿÿÿÿÿÿÿÿÿÿÿÿÿÿÿÿÿÿÿÿÿÿÿÿY
+{% endhighlight %}

+### Exploit code

 {% highlight csharp %}
 var enc = File.ReadAllBytes("flag_enc");